wacncontent/CustomizeTool/addCommentOutput/articles/fundamentals-introduction-to-azure.md

 Suppose you want to build a cloud application that can support lots of simultaneous users, doesn't require much administration, and never goes down.
 You might be an established software vendor, for example, that's decided to embrace Software as a Service (SaaS) by building a version of one of your applications in the cloud.
 Or you might be a start-up creating a consumer application that you expect will grow fast.
 If you're building on Azure, which execution model should you use?

-Azure Web Apps allows creating this kind of web application, but there are some constraints.
+Azure <!-- deleted by customization web sites --><!-- keep by customization: begin --> Websites <!-- keep by customization: end --> allows creating this kind of web site, but there are some constraints.
 You don't have administrative access, for example, which means that you can't install arbitrary software.
 Azure Virtual Machines gives you lots of flexibility, including administrative access, and you certainly can use it to build a very scalable application, but you'll have to handle many aspects of reliability and administration yourself.
 What you'd like is an option that gives you the control you need but also handles most of the work required for reliability and administration.

 This is exactly what's provided by Azure Cloud Services.
 This technology is designed expressly to support scalable, reliable, and low-admin applications, and it's an example of what's commonly called Platform as a Service (PaaS).
 To use it, you create an application using the technology you choose, such as C#, Java, PHP, Python, Node.js, or something else.
 Your code then executes in virtual machines (referred to as instances) running a version of Windows Server.

 But these VMs are distinct from the ones you create with Azure Virtual Machines.
 For one thing, Azure itself manages them, doing things like installing operating system patches and automatically rolling out new patched images.
 This implies that your application shouldn't maintain state in web or worker role instances; it should instead be kept in one of the Azure data management options described in the next section.
 Azure also monitors these VMs, restarting any that fail.
 You can set cloud services to automatically create more or fewer instances in response to demand.
-This allows you to handle increased usage, and then scale back so you aren’t paying as much when there is less usage.
+This allows you to handle increased usage, and then scale back so you aren't paying as much when there is less usage.

 You have two roles to choose from when you create an instance, both based on Windows Server.
 The main difference between the two is that an instance of a web role runs IIS, while an instance of a worker role does not.
 Both are managed in the same way, however, and it's common for an application to use both.
 For example, a web role instance might accept requests from users, then pass them to a worker role instance for processing.
 To scale your application up or down, you can request that Azure create more instances of either role or shut down existing instances.
 And similar to Azure Virtual Machines, you're charged only for the time that each web or worker role instance is running.

 **Cloud Services Scenarios**

-Cloud Services are ideal to support massive scale out when you need more control over the platform than provided by Azure Web Apps but don’t need control over the underlying operating system.
+Cloud Services are ideal to support massive scale out when you need more control over the platform than provided by Azure <!-- deleted by customization web sites --><!-- keep by customization: begin --> Websites <!-- keep by customization: end --> but don't need control over the underlying operating system.

 #### Choosing a Compute Model
-The page [Azure Web Apps, Cloud Services and Virtual Machines comparison](/documentation/articles/choose-web-site-cloud-service-vm) provides more detailed information on how to choose a Compute model.
+The page [Azure <!-- deleted by customization web sites --><!-- keep by customization: begin --> Websites <!-- keep by customization: end -->, Cloud Services and Virtual Machines comparison](/documentation/articles/choose-web-site-cloud-service-vm) provides more detailed information on how to choose a Compute model.